 Denmark

 Walking around Copenhagen; following wide avenues with 5 story stone buildings, this feels very continental at times.
 Then, there are red brick buildings, or colorful boathouses on a canal, and it feels very Scandinavian.
-So, I guess Denmark is where the continent meets Scandinavia.
+So, to me, Denmark is where the continent meets Scandinavia.

 Palaces abound